Sanremo Music Festival 1974

-The Sanremo Music Festival 1974 (Festival di Sanremo 1974), officially the 24th Italian Song Festival (24º Festival della canzone italiana), was the 24th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 7 and 9 March 1974, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Corrado, assisted by Gabriella Farinon.
-Gianni Ravera, Vittorio Salvetti and Elio Gigante served as artistic directors.
+The Sanremo Music Festival 1974 (Festival di Sanremo 1974), officially the 24th Italian Song Festival (24º Festival della canzone italiana), was the 24th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 7 and 9 March 1974.
+It was organised by Gianni Ravera, Elio Gigante and Vittorio Salvetti, and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Corrado, assisted by Gabriella Farinon.